Jarthianur/VirtualFlightRadar-Backend/README.md

 This means no aircraft-, wind reports, or whatever is going to be sent to the internet directly.
 **But this depends on how one will use this service.**
-Of course, one can configure it to receive APRS from public OGN servers, but to keep track of local traffic, the traffic information first must be sent to OGN.
+Of course, one can configure it to receive APRS from public OGN servers, but to keep track of local traffic, the traffic information must be sent to OGN first.
 Also the internal NMEA server will send its data to *localhost*, which means, everybody, inside the local network, is able to fetch it.
 It is also possible to make the machine, which runs the VFR-B, accessible to the public.
-Note that the VFR-B itself, may run completely without internetaccess, but some things, like a NTP-server, may be required to run other sub components of the AMVR.
+Note that the VFR-B itself, may run completely without internet access, but some things, like a NTP-server, may be required to run other sub components of the AMVR.

 ## What to configure